Rosemarie Kuptana

-Rosemarie Esther Kuptana (sometimes Rose Marie Kuptana) OC, LL.D. (born 24 March 1954 near Sachs Harbour, Northwest Territories, Canada) is a Canadian Inuvialuit politician, Inuit rights activist, broadcaster and journalist.
+Rosemarie Esther Kuptana (sometimes Rose Marie Kuptana) OC, LL.D. (born 24 March 1954 near Sachs Harbour, Northwest Territories, Canada) is a Canadian Inuvialuk politician, Inuit rights activist, broadcaster and journalist.
 Besides serving with several Inuit organisations she was president of the Inuit Broadcasting Corporation.
 She lives in the Ottawa area and has three children.

 Early life

 Kuptana was born in 1954 in an igloo on the Prince of Wales Strait while her parents, William and Sarah Kuptana, were seal hunting.
 The family was living a traditional, nomadic lifestyle and it wasn't until 1958 that they permanently relocated to Sachs Harbour on Banks Island.
 Her father had moved to the community to help build the weather station.

 Growing up in Sachs, Kuptana only spoke Inuvialuktun until at the age of seven or eight, she was forcibly taken by the Royal Canadian Mounted Police to the residential school in Inuvik about 525 km to the southwest.
 At school, she was not permitted to speak her own language and forced to adopt an alien culture.
 After 10 years in the school system, she lost the ability to speak Inuvialuktun, making communication with elders in her home community difficult, although she later relearned the language.